Your Disco Needs You: Music video

-The original music video was filmed in 2000 in Los Angeles.
-The video pays homage to the discothèques of the 1970s, featuring an array of Minogue clones, and to the 1934 film "Dames" with the Busby Berkeley-like formations and Minogue's head popping through at the end.
-Throughout the video the Minogue clones wear a variety of costumes, such as an Uncle Sam stars and stripes American-inspired outfit coupled with a black leather cane/whip.
-In another outfit, she wears a black-and-white striped dress with a black leather bondage cap.
-The video is set to the Casino Radio & Club Remix of the song.
+The original music video was filmed in 2000 in Los Angeles, featuring the “Casino Radio & Club Remix” of the song.
+The video begins with visual references to “Suspended in Time” by Olivia Newton-John, and the 1980 film Xanadu, and pays homage to the discothèques of the 1970s.
+The video features an endless array of identical Minogue clones, with references to the 1934 film Dames (with the Busby Berkeley-like formations, and Minogue's head popping-through at the end).
+Throughout the video, the Minogue clones wear a variety of costumes, such as an Uncle Sam, stars and stripes, American-inspired outfit accessorised with a black leather cane and whip.
+In another look, she wears a black-and-white striped dress with a black leather beret.

-An alternate video was filmed and released to the German market and features clips of Minogue against a back drop of balloons and gold streamers while wearing a black and gold "Your Disco Needs You" T-shirt, as featured on the CD single's front cover.
-The alternate version was made due to Minogue's dissatisfaction with elements of the original video, however over time the video has fallen out of favour in the original video.
+An alternate video was filmed and released to the German market, featuring clips of Minogue against a backdrop of balloons and gold streamers while wearing a black-and-gold "Your Disco Needs You" T-shirt, as seen on the CD single's front cover.
+The alternate version was made due to Minogue's dissatisfaction with elements of the original video; however, over time, this video has fallen out-of-favour in comparison to the original.